 - Using problem-oriented medical record systems to document in medical records using the Subjective, Objective, Assessment, and Planning (SOAP) format;

 - Documenting all patient occasions of service, refusal of service, non-attendance, and contacts;

 - Preparing regularly scheduled reports and special reports as required.

-To be successful in these roles, candidates must hold AHPRA registration as a Qualified Registered Nurse, postgraduate tertiary qualifications in mental health, and have professional postgraduate experience as a psychiatric nurse.
+To be successful in these roles, candidates must hold a current AHPRA registration as a Qualified Registered Nurse, have professional tertiary qualifications in Mental Health and/or a minimum of 5 years postgraduate experience in Mental Health/Psychiatric practice.
 You will also need a current working knowledge of the MHOAT system and NSW Mental Health Act 2007.